kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.4.md

 Kùzu now supports undirected relationships in Cypher queries.
 An undirected relationship is the union of both in-coming and out-going relationships.
 This feature is mostly useful in the following two cases.

 **Case 1: Relationship is undirected by nature** Relationships between nodes in Kùzu are currently directed (though we are internally debating to add a native undirected relationship type).
 A relationship file must contain `FROM` and `TO` columns each of which refers to a primary key column of a node table.
 However, sometimes the nature of the relationships are undirected, e.g., an `isFriendOf` relationships in a social network.

-Currently, you have two options: (1) you can either store and delete each friendship twice, e.g., `Alice isFriendOf Bob` and `Bob isFriendOf Alice`.
+Currently, you have two options: (1) you can either store each friendship twice, e.g., `Alice isFriendOf Bob` and `Bob isFriendOf Alice`.
 This is a bad choice because internally Kùzu will index each edge twice (in the forward and backward) edges, so this one fact ends up getting stored 4 times.
 Or (2) you can store it once, say `Alice isFriendOf Bob`.

 The advantage of option (1) was that in Kùzu v 0.0.3, if you want to find all friends of `Alice`, you could simply ask this query:
 ```
 MATCH (a:Person)-[:isFriendOf]->(b:Person)
 WHERE a.name = 'Alice' RETURN b;
 ```
 Instead, if you chose option (2), you would have to ask two queries, one to `MATCH (a:Person)-[:isFriendOf]->(b:Person)` and the other to `MATCH (a:Person)<-[:isFriendOf]-(b:Person)`, and `UNION` them, which gets messy if you want to do more with those neighbors (e.g., find their neighbors etc.).

 With undirected edge support, you can now choose option (2) and find `Alice`'s friends with:
 ```